takushim/momotrack/README.md

 Markers can be deleted using a **context menu** that appears after a `right click` to the marker.
 You can also delete a marker by pressing `DELETE` after selecting the marker.

 When a marker is selected, you can move the position of marker using `SHIFT + cursor keys`.
-You can also add the "decendant" of the marker by `clicking the image` or pressing `SPACE`.
-By combining the **context menu** in the previous paragraph, you can remove the "decendants" of a marker and resume tracking.
+You can also add the "descendant" of the marker by `clicking the image` or pressing `SPACE`.
+By combining the **context menu** in the previous paragraph, you can remove the "descendants" of a marker and resume tracking.
 You can also check which marker is the "ascendant" and the "descendants" of the selected marker.

 **Note:** You can add multiple "descendants" for a marker.
 This can be highly confusing.
 Use with caution.